igama/docs.binaryedge.io/docs/api-v1.md

 Query for a list of remote desktops that are similar to another remote desktop.
 Note: This option cannot be used together with the previous ones.

+Available options:

+* similar: Image ID of the image you wish to compare

 ```
 $ curl https://api.binaryedge.io/v1/query/image/search\?similar\=f1b0a311af803ea73ac48adce2378f58adce2378f5  -H 'X-Token:InsertYourClientToken'
 ```